keepthrifty/keepthrifty.github.io/_posts/2017-01-30-introducing-retirement-freedom.md

 Retirement Freedom is getting you off of earth's surface and into outer space.
 At that point, you've taken care of the toughest part.
 Armed with the security of your imminent retirement, you can direct your attention to the fun of navigating the financial cosmos.

-Do you want to speed up your retirement - _maybe instead of R65 and E65, you want to target R45 and E45_?
+Do you want to speed up your retirement - _maybe instead of RF65, you want to target RF45_?
 Or do you want to spend your time working only on things you find fun that can cover the bills?

 If your income no longer has to cover retirement, all you're responsible for covering in the interim is your annual expenses and a bit of a safety fund.
 With that, you can have the flexibility to try a whole lot of new things with your career, living situation, etc.